 In 2012 Abdul Undertook an MA in social work at The University of Manchester to further solidify his theoretical and practical knowledge of working to alleviate social issues, promote community cohesion and build social capital.

-Abdul is a home office accredited W.R.A.P. trainer, having also completed the prestigious, coveted streetwiseMBA leadership programme with common purpose UK in 2017 and delivers training, workshops, seminars and lectures in various capacities, across a range of arenas.
-He is the National lead for Radicalisation at The social care training hub and has completed the Institute of Leadership and Management’s (ILM:NB100010895311) intensive Leadership development programme.
+Abdul is a Home Office registered Intervention Provider, having also completed the prestigious, coveted streetwiseMBA leadership programme with common purpose UK in 2017.
+He delivers training, workshops, seminars and lectures in various capacities, across a range of arenas.
+He is a Muslim Chaplain at HMP Wymott and completed the Institute of Leadership and Management’s (ILM:NB100010895311) intensive Leadership development programme.
 He also serves as a director with Lancashire Equality Organisation where he oversees the groups community cohesion, collaboration and strategic partnerships across Lancashire .